LenShustek/sudoku/README.txt

 5 2 1 | 9 7 4 | 3 6 8
 4 3 8 | 5 2 6 | 9 1 7
 7 9 6 | 3 1 8 | 4 5 2
-There was 1 solution found with 3598 guesses and 1799-deep recursion.
+There was 1 solution found with 3598 guesses and 1799 recursions of maximum depth 32.